Casio fx-991MS Tips and Tricks

 4. The other half of segments on

-5. Lots of copies of a single digit, from 0 to 9
+5. Many copies of a single digit, from 0 to 9

 Iterating formulas

-A major difference between this calculator and classic scientific calculators is that it does not evaluate the expression while you input it; it evaluates it all at once when you are done.
+A major difference between this calculator and older scientific calculators is that this calculator does not evaluate the expression while you input it.
+After you finish entering the expression, you press the equals key (=) and the calculator evaluates the expression all at once.

-The most recent expression evaluated can be re-evaluated by pressing the equals key (=).
+The most recent expression evaluated can be re-evaluated simply by pressing the equals key.
 The result of each evaluation is always saved in the answer variable (Ans).
 For single-statement iterations, it is most convenient to use Ans as the iterated variable.
 For example, Ans+1 is functionally equivalent but easier to type than X=X+1.

-Multi-statement iterations are possible: use colon (ALPHA ∫dx) to separate the statements.
-Press the equals key once per statement, which evaluates them in sequence.
+Multi-statement iterations can be written by using colon (ALPHA ∫dx) to separate the statements.
+When evaluating, press the equals key once per statement, and the calculator evaluates them in sequence.
 When all the statements in the line have been evaluated, pressing the equals key will go back to evaluating the first statement.
 For example, A=A+2:B=B−3 is a multi-statement line.

-Remember to give initial values to the variables used in the iterations.
-Also remember that for most formulas, you iterate them as many times as you need until you’re bored or satisfied.
+Remember to give initial values to all the variables used in the iterations.

 Simple iterations